yamogoo/alma-design-system/apps/sparkpad/client/README.md

 - Vite for dev/build
 - MDX parsing & preview
 - Pinia for state
-- AlmaProtoKit Design System for UI foundation
+- Alma Design System Design System for UI foundation

 ### 📖 About